- template <typename T>

 - If your program is compiled with C++11, you can use a function, a functor or a lambda function instead.
 This function may take any number of lsint and lsdouble arguments, or alternatively a single LSBlackBoxArgumentValues.
-It must return a lsdouble value.
+It must return a lsdouble or a lsint value.

 - Instantiate the function as an LSExpression with LSModel#createBlackBoxFunction or the dedicated shortcut LSModel#blackBoxFunction.

 - Pass arguments to your function and call it using LSModel#call.
 The first operand must the LSExpression returned by createBlackBoxFunction.
 The other operands must be LSExpressions, whose values will be made accessible to your black-box function when it is called.